Lucas-Czarnecki/Canadian-Federal-Elections/data/cleaned/README.md

 # The Data

+Data are organized across three main folders (i.e., `by-elections`, `general-elections`, and `master`) as well as a `supplementary` folder.
+The first three folders contain election results from Parlinfo's [Elections and Candidates](https://lop.parl.ca/sites/ParlInfo/default/en_CA/ElectionsRidings/Elections) data set while the `supplementary` folder contains supplementary data from Parlinfo's [Ridings](https://lop.parl.ca/sites/ParlInfo/default/en_CA/ElectionsRidings/Ridings) data set.

-Data are organized across three folders.
-Users who want to work with the entire data set will find the most relevant files in the `master` folder.
-This folder contains the entire cleaned LOP data set as either a .csv or .Rds file.
+Users who want to work with the entire data set of election results (i.e., Elections and Candidates) will find the most relevant files in the `master` folder.
+This folder contains cleaned election results from 1867 to the present within a single .csv or .Rds file.

 Folders `by-elections` and `general-elections` separate data according to `Election_Type`.
-The former organizes by-elections according to province or territory with each file containing every by-election that took place within that area.
-The latter saves results on every general election by election date.
+The former organizes by-elections according to `Province_Territory` with each file containing every by-election that took place within a given province or territory.
+The latter saves results on every general election by `Election_Date`.

+The folder `supplementary` records the name, start date, and end date of every federal riding from 1867 to the present represented in the House of Commons.
+Users will find the data in .csv and .Rds format.

-## Variables
+## Variables: Election Results

-The data are candidate-level vote totals where each row pertains to the total votes that a candidate received in a given election.
+The data found in `by-elections`, `general-elections`, and `master` are candidate-level vote totals where each row pertains to the total votes that a candidate received in a given election.
 The following variables are available:

 | Variable      | Description     |
 | :---        | :---- |